Virtual travel to Rome, Italy

 Top attractions & things to do in Rome:

-History, facts and travel tips about Rome
+Rome, facts and travel tips

 Rome is without doubt one the most beautiful cities in the world; every year millions of tourists come from around the world to admire the treasures and masterpieces of Roman art and architecture.

 Rome is an enchanting city where you'll discover a romantic blend of culture and history spiced up with a vibrant street and nightlife.
 Add in to the mix delicious gastronomy and excellent Italian wines, and you have an inspiring and beautiful destination that our Rome travel guide will help you make the most of.

 Rome movies on YouTube

 What are the best things to do in Rome?

 The beauties of Rome sprawl across its landscape and are a compelling blend of the ancient with the Renaissance.
 Classically imposing are the Colosseum and the Roman Forum while the austere exterior of the Pantheon belies its stunning interior.
 St Peter's Square and Basilica are Renaissance masterpieces while gloriously ornate fountains and statues greet you at every twist and turn of the city's streets.

 The most iconic example is Salvi's Trevi Fountain.
 Dominating the small cobbled avenue in which it sits, this fountain is an outrageous example of over-the-top Baroque sculpture, and is immediately recognisable from its appearance in classic films such as 'Three Coins in a Fountain' and Federico Fellini's screen masterpiece, 'La Dolce Vita'.